Call for Proposals Opens in February 2019

-- Administrative and organizational leaders of certification programs;
+- Administrative and organizational leaders of certification and assessment-based certificate programs

-- Psychometricians and other credentialing professionals focused on assessment methodology;
+- Psychometricians and other credentialing professionals focused on assessment and methodology

-- Individuals who have worked with credentialing consultants to develop or enhance credentialing programs; and
+- Individuals who have worked with credentialing consultants to develop or enhance credentialing programs

 - Credentialing consultants*